 2. Managing an e-commerce profile

-If you are an online merchant, you probably have a lot of ads and campaigns going on.
+If you are an online merchant, you probably have a lot of ads, campaigns, and dark posts going on.
 You showcase your amazing products and services on your Facebook account to build interest and generate revenue – plain and simple.
 So you naturally get a lot of questions on basic details – what’s the price?
 Do you ship to country XYZ?
 Are there different colors/sizes/models available?
 Or simply OMG I love your products!!

 Reacting to them is good practice – moderating discussions with your fan base, in general, is something you most definitely should be doing!
 But the manual approach may be time-consuming, and going through repetitive comments may stretch the time of your reaction to questions that really need a non-generic reply.
 In most cases time is key.

-Again, automation allows you to efficiently cover those basic and frequent comments, giving you and your team more time to focus on the meaningful stuff.
+Again, automation allows you to efficiently reply to comments – those basic and frequent comments, giving you and your team more time to focus on the meaningful stuff.

 3. Using social media as a small business